Karnataka government to continue with existing lockdown measures till May 19

 Chief Secretary T M Vijay Bhaskar has ordered all departments of the state government, Deputy Commissioners of districts, Police Superintendents and Department heads to continue with the existing guidelines issued on May 2 for the control of COVID-19.

-The existing guidelines will continue until further orders or till May 19 midnight, which ever is first, the order said.
+The existing guidelines will continue until further orders or till May 19 midnight, whichever is first, the order said.

 Lockdown 4.0: Important guidelines for you to follow